nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
-Eva does not find any staff record with the keyed in staff_name .

-    * 1a1.
-Eva informs the user that there are no such records.
-    * 1a2.
-Eva requests the user to type the command in again.
-    * 1a3  User types in the new applicant_name of delete <applicant_name>.
-    Steps 1a1-1a3 are repeated until the data entered are correct.
-    Use case resumes from step 2.

 * 1b.
-Eva does not detect any input for <applicant_name>.
+Eva does not detect any input for index or appstatus.

     * 1b1.
-Eva requests the user to type the command in again.
+Eva requests the user to type the command in again in the correct format.
     * 1b2.
-User types in the new applicant_name of delete <applicant_name>.
+User types in the setappstatus INDEX <app_status>.
     Steps 1b1-1b3 are repeated until the data entered are correct.
     Use case resumes from step 2.

-***Use Case UC10 - Edit a Record of applicant***

-***Use Case UC11 - Set the application status of an applicant***

 ***Use case: UC12 - Adding an applicant to record quickly***